 Additionally, OSERS attached a list to the Supplemental Fact Sheet with information on IDEA timeframes that may be extended during this unprecedented national emergency.
 (March 21, 2020)

 ED has issued new resources to assist school-based educators in protecting student privacy and ensuring students with disabilities continue receiving services required under the IDEA.
 ED’s Questions and Answers on Providing Services to Children with Disabilities During the Coronavirus Disease 2019 Outbreak [PDF] (ED Q&A; March 2020) outlines states’ responsibilities to infants, toddlers, and children with disabilities and their families, and to the staff serving these children.
 It answers the most common questions schools have about when and how they must provide instruction, including when to consider use of online or virtual instruction and other curriculum-based instructional activities.

-FERPA & Coronavirus Disease 2019 (COVID-19) Frequently Asked Questions [PDF] (March 2020).
-This new guidance from ED on student privacy provides clarity about the requirements of the Federal Educational Rights and Privacy Act (FERPA) as it pertains to COVID-19, as well as a sample informed consent form.
+ED released FERPA & Coronavirus Disease 2019 (COVID-19) Frequently Asked Questions [PDF] (March 2020).
+This new guidance from ED on student privacy provides clarity about the requirements of the Family Educational Rights and Privacy Act (FERPA) as it pertains to COVID-19, as well as a sample informed consent form.
 Another privacy law to consider is the Health Insurance Portability and Accountability Act (HIPAA), which addresses the confidentiality of protected health information.
 The Joint Guidance on the Application of FERPA and HIPAA to Student Health Records provides examples of instances in which an educational agency or institution can be subject to both FERPA and HIPAA or HIPAA alone.
 See information under the Telepractice Considerations section below about the relaxation of HIPAA penalties.

-Fact Sheet: Impact of COVID-19 on Assessments and Accountability under the Elementary and Secondary Education Act [PDF] (March 12, 2020), which provides information for K-12 educators on flexibilities ED could grant when it comes to the accountability standards required by law under the Elementary and Secondary Education Act.
+ED released a Fact Sheet: Impact of COVID-19 on Assessments and Accountability under the Elementary and Secondary Education Act [PDF] (March 12, 2020), which provides information for K-12 educators on flexibilities ED could grant when it comes to the accountability standards required by law under the Elementary and Secondary Education Act.
 The fact sheet discusses, among other things, the potential implications of COVID-19 on state assessment and accountability systems.

 The Centers for Medicare & Medicaid Services (CMS) also published a COVID-19 Frequently Asked Questions document [PDF] to aid Medicaid and Children’s Health Insurance Program (CHIP) agencies in their response to COVID-19.
 The FAQ includes information on the use of telepractice.

 As a result of the COVID-19 national emergency, the federal government relaxed HIPAA enforcement of federal penalties, providing more flexibilities for health care providers to choose telepractice platforms.
 While this may help many audiologists and SLPs, these loosened regulations do not apply in all situations and do not address regulations governed by FERPA.
 Therefore, it is important to be aware of state telepractice laws and regulations for licensure and service delivery [PDF].
 The FERPA and Virtual Learning Related Resources [PDF] (March 2020) document provides a compilation of ED resources on FERPA and considerations for virtual learning.
 Be sure to use the ASHA Telepractice Checklist for School-Based Professionals [PDF] to see steps for planning and implementing telepractice services.
 For more information on telepractice, see ASHA’s Telepractice Resources During COVID-19 webpage.

 State governments are considering federal guidance as they take steps daily to address COVID-19 in a manner they deem appropriate for their constituents, which makes this a highly fluid situation.
 As such, ASHA strongly recommends that members also look to leaders in their states, school districts, and schools for specific information about serving their students.
 ASHA’s State-by-State webpages include contact information for each state’s Department of Education.

 Below are more resources related to COVID-19 that impact the professions of audiology and speech-language pathology: